Skip to main content

 Our culture has learned a lot about ADHD recently.
 The disorder we know now is much different than the disorder we knew in the 1990s.
 As experts discover more about ADHD, it becomes more recognizable in those who are undiagnosed.

 Social media has also helped connect diagnosed individuals with undiagnosed individuals.
 On TikTok, the ADHD hashtag has more than 11 billion views, while the r/ADHD subreddit went from 643,000 subscribers in March 2020 to 1.4 million subscribers as of summer 2022.
-The increased social media connections and conversations around ADHD shows that younger audiences are exploring other people’s experiences with ADHD and connecting them with their own.
+The increased social media connections and conversations around ADHD show that younger audiences are exploring other people’s experiences with ADHD and connecting them with their own.

 Between 2007 and 2016, reported incidences of adult ADHD rose 123 percent.
 Likewise, the CDC found that “By 2011, 6.4 million children were reported by their parents to be diagnosed by a health professional with ADHD compared to 4.4 million in 2003.”